 3. Understanding Taxes Helps With Record Keeping

-This may seem intuitive, but if you don’t know what you can and can’t claim on your taxes, then you won’t know what records you need to keep.
+This may seem intuitive, but if you don’t know what you can and can’t claim on your taxes, then you won’t know which records you should keep.
 Sure, your CPA can do it for you, but only if you’re willing to pay a CPA’s rates to have your receipts organized and categorized.

 Substantiating various incomes and expenses is fairly easy.
-But you need to know what records to keep and what not to bother with.
-If you understand the basics of your taxes, it’s easy to determine that — as well as what other information you need, such as noting the business purpose of a deductible business lunch.
+But you need to know which records to keep and which not to bother with.
+If you understand the basics of your taxes, it’s easy to determine that — as well as what other information you need, such as the business purpose of a deductible business lunch.
 (After all, it’s only a business lunch if it has a business purpose!)